 When most dog owners think of trimming their dog’s claws, their minds go to nail clippers.
 You know the kind of thing – they look like human nail clippers except they have a curved blade to put the claw into before clipping it.
 One quick squeeze and the job is done.

-Of course, it’s not always that easy.
+Some of the best dog nail clippers are great at making the process as smooth as possible, but, of course, it’s not always that easy.
 These clippers are simple to use but they run the risk of cutting into the quick.
 If you’ve ever accidentally done this, you’ll know how much even the tiniest nick can bleed.
 It can put your dog off having their nails clipped for a long time.

 No one wants to expose their pet to unnecessary stress.
 You are likely to feel more stressed about doing it too – and your dog will sense that.